logux/server/README.md

 })

 app.auth(token => {
-  // TODO Return user by token or false on bad token.
-It should be Promise.
+  // TODO Check token and return a Promise with user or false on bad toke.
 })

 app.log.on('event', (event, meta) => {